bedrocksystems/BRiCk/doc/sphinx/features.rst

 Known Issues
 =============

-There are several known issues with the current |project| semantics, we are working ot support these.
+There are several known issues with the current |project| semantics; we are working to support these.

 * The definition of `anyR` does not support aggreate types, but it should.
 * |project| semantics does not currently support flexible array members.
 These are not officially supported by the standard but are frequently used in C++ programs.